Indiana voters give Trump another ally in Congress

 CHICAGO (AP) — President Trump figured large in Indiana's midterm election, as voters gave the president another ally in Congress by electing political upstart and multimillionaire businessman Republican Mike Braun to the Senate.
 Even so, voters were divided over the state of the nation, according to a wide-ranging survey of the American electorate.

-AP VoteCast found that Indiana voters were split on whether the country is on the right track, with just about half saying the country is on the right track, with just under half saying it's headed in the wrong direction.
+AP VoteCast found that Indiana voters were split on whether the country is on the right track, with about half saying the country is headed in the wrong direction.

 RACE FOR SENATE

-Republican Mike Braun unseated incumbent Democratic Sen. Joe Donnelly with strong support from white evangelical voters, those in rural areas and those who said a reason for their vote was to express support for President Trump.

-Trump visited the Hoosier state several times in an attempt to flip the seat for the GOP.
+Republican Mike Braun enjoyed the support of voters ages 45 and older as he unseated incumbent Democratic Sen. Joe Donnelly in a hard-fought race that saw Trump visit the Hoosier state several times in an attempt to flip the seat for the GOP.

 "I don't think there's anything wrong with Donnelly, but he's been on both sides of the fence," said Allan.
 "We need to keep the Senate Republican to support the agenda of Donald Trump."